Glossary Project: Due weekly, 14 times this semester, for COMD 1100 and ENG 1101

 - quote the passage (or paraphrase if you can’t accurately quote someone’s spoken language).
 The quotation or paraphrase should include more than just the sentence the word is in–a sentence before and after that sentence at a minimum is probably necessary to give appropriate context

 - explain for the readers of our site (us, plus visitors) the written or spoken passage now that you understand the word.
 Understanding the word might also help you understand the tone of the passage.
 In your own words, state what the author or speaker conveys.
 If you need to define more than one word in the passage, please do, in a separate post.
 It is not acceptable to merely write “Now I understand the passage because I understand what this word means.”
 If you do, you will not get credit for that entry.

 - (optional but encouraged) include links and images that help your classmates understand the word or the context

 - choose the category Glossary in the right sidebar (if your posts are not in the Glossary category, I won’t see them to give you credit for them)

 - add tags to your post that reflect the topic you wrote about.
-You might include a tag based on where you encountered the word (such as the title of a reading), etc, that will help us organize and reflect on the glossary as it grows.
+Include a tag based on where you encountered the word (such as the title of a reading), etc, that will help us organize and reflect on the glossary as it grows.

-These posts will contribute to a shared glossary for our course, available from the blog menu.
-Since I expect you to look up any words you don’t know, and to read all blog posts, any glossary entries can appear on quizzes or exams.
-You are expected to post a minimum of one glossary entry per week.
-Omitting any part of the required information will negatively affect the grade you receive as part of your blogging grade.
-If you have any questions, please contact me, or to ask in class or on our site.
-This project will culminate in the Glossument shared project.
+These posts will contribute to a shared glossary for our course, available from the site’s menu.
+You are expected to post a minimum of one glossary entry per week (excluding finals week).
+Omitting any part of the required information will negatively affect the grade you receive.
+If you have any questions, please contact me, or ask in class or on our site.
+This project will become part of our Ways of Seeing shared project.

-A final glossary written wrap-up will be completed at the end of the semester:
+A written glossary wrap-up will be completed at midsemester and the end of the semester.